Health Insurance Plans

 - How are billing or service disputes handled?
 If there is a dispute about a bill or service, how is it handled?

 - Is vision care and/or dental care coverage offered?

-Work with a local insurance advisor to discuss your health care coverage options.
+Work with a local insurance advisor to discuss your health care insurance options.

 You have 3 options when buying your health insurance.

-You can buy directly from the insurance company
+You can buy directly from a private insurance company (or insurer)

 Register, shop, and buy your plan through the Health Insurance Marketplace

 Work with an independent insurance agent, who can show you all plans from each insurance company.